wrattler/wrattler/client/public/Tundra_challenge.md

 # Modelling

 Once the data has been cleaned and aggregated a Bayesian model is fitted using Stan.
+Many different models were tested, but for this notebook we used the pre-determined one found to have the best performance (stan_m3.stan).

+Results are visualised to the "Leaf nitrogen (N) content per leaf dry mass" trait.
 ```r
 library(rstan)
 library(loo)